 There are three reasons why the policies and procedures of direct selling companies include provisions to deactivate their representatives:

 The first and most important reason is to clear out the deadwood.
 Unless you remove those who are no longer active, the representatives who are building their businesses will see that a growing portion of their downline isn’t doing anything.
 This can be very demotivating.
 To paint a prettier picture on reports and views of a downline, deactivation is advised.

 The second reason to deactivate reps is to instill a fear of loss as a consequence of inactivity.
 Multilevel compensation is a privilege, not a right.
 In order to be granted the privilege, one must be active.

 If a rep is not active in one commission period, he or she won’t be compensated on the sales volumes of others for that one period.
-However if reps remain inactive for a number of consecutive commission periods, they should be deactivated and permanently lose their current downlines along with the privilege to be compensated upon the organizations they’ve built.
+However, if reps remain inactive for a number of consecutive commission periods, they should be deactivated and permanently lose their current downlines along with the privilege to be compensated for the organizations they’ve built.